 Attention: Bremen is also a risk area as of 12th of October!
 Please help us lower the infection rate by observing the general rules for distancing and hygiene!

-It is compulsory to wear a face mask which covers mouth and nose in shops, in busses, trams and trains of the public transport system and in other institutions.
+It is compulsory to wear a face mask which covers mouth and nose on the campus, in most parts of the city of Bremen, in shops, in the public transport and in other places where distancing cannot be guaranteed.

 A minimum distance of 1.5 metres from other people must be maintained in public.
 Please observe the possible additonal restrictions issued by the German federal state you are living in.
 The regulations for Bremen are here.